bytetilde/ttydesktop/README.md

 * a bar at the bottom which is a status bar but also isnt a status bar
 * i hate ncurses
 * automatic application loading on startup from config files (autostart basically)
-* hookman: a meta-app that lets other apps hook into almost anything
+* hookman: a meta-app that lets other apps hook into almost anything (window draws, events, status bar, etc.)
-* hookman also has function exports so one app can call functions of other app and. yeah
+* hookman also has function exports so one app can call functions of other app
+* status bar oh wiat i already said that

 ## building
 prerequisites: